rmautia/Quote/Quotes/README.md

 # DESCRIPTION

-This is a Quote application created that allows users to add Quotes view them and either like or dislike other submited Quotes.
+This is a Quote application created that allows users to add Quotes view them and either like or dislike other submited Quotes. can be accessed online at https://github.com/rmautia/Quote .

 ## User Story
 - User can view submited quotes.